ibm-cloud-docs/containers/cs_uc_health.md

 * {{site.data.keyword.SecureGatewayfull}}
 * {{site.data.keyword.appid_short_notm}}

 For the most sensitive workloads, the clusters can be hosted in {{site.data.keyword.containerlong_notm}} for Bare Metal.
-It provides a trusted compute platform that automatically scans hardware and runtime code for vulnerabilities.
 By using industry-standard containers technology, apps can initially be rehosted on {{site.data.keyword.containerlong_notm}} quickly without major architectural changes.
 This change provides the immediate benefit of scalability.

 They can replicate and scale the apps by using defined rules and the automated Kubernetes orchestrator. {{site.data.keyword.containerlong_notm}} provides scalable compute resources and the associated DevOps dashboards to create, scale, and tear down apps and services on demand.
 By using Kubernetes's deployment and runtime objects, the provider can monitor and manage upgrades to apps reliably.